jlvFlores/JavaScript-Group-Capstone/README.md

 > The first main boss of this program.

 **[JavaScript-Group-Capstone]** is a project that reenforces the concepts learned throught the first two modules of the Microverse program.
 Developed as a group by Nestor Néstor Fabián Oro Álvarez and Jose Luis Vazquez Flores.
-If you're interested in knowing more about our thought process through the project, you can check out our [loom video](). *missing*
+If you're interested in knowing more about our thought process through the project, you can check out our [video](https://drive.google.com/file/d/1-agCF-oinsFSyw6VIi13bIo6fgBElPSz/view).

 ## 🛠 Built With <a name="built-with"></a>